jjk-code-otter/climate-indicator-manager/README.md

 ================

 The first thing to do is to download the data.
-There are two main scripts for downloading data in the scripts directory. `get_timeseries.py` will download individual datasets which are in the form of time series. `get_grids.py` will download the gridded data.
+There are two main scripts for downloading data and both of these are in the `scripts/data_management` directory. `get_timeseries.py` will download individual datasets which are in the form of time series. `get_grids.py` will download the gridded data.

+To download a particular dataset, change the `name` of the dataset in the `archive.select` call.
+Multiple datasets can be downloaded at once using a list of names.
+The "correct" names of the datasets are given in the metadata files.

-A collection of regularly updated timeseries can be downloaded by running `get_regular_timeseries.py`.
-This is great when it works, but typically at least on dataset will fail to download in a way that stops the code from running.
+A collection of regularly updated timeseries can be downloaded by running `get_regular_timeseries.py` and daily timeseries can be downloaded by running `get_daily_timeseries.py`.
+This is great when it works, but typically at least one dataset will fail to download in a way that stops the code from running.
 I temporarily comment out problematic datasets and rerun the script.

 The volume of gridded data is considerably larger than the volume of time series data.
-For some datasets, the whole gridded dataset is downloaded each time this is run, but for the reanalyses the full dataset is only downloaded once with subsequent runs of the get_grids.py script only downloading months that have not already been downloaded.
+For some datasets, the whole gridded dataset is downloaded each time this is run, but for some of the reanalyses the full dataset is only downloaded once with subsequent runs of the `get_grids.py` script only downloading months that have not already been downloaded.
 The gridded data are used to calculate custom area averages (such as the WMO Regional Association averages) and for plotting maps of the data.
 The key global indicators are all time series.

-Some datasets are not available online (the JRA-55 global mean temperature for example) so you will have to obtain these from somewhere else or remove them from the processing.
-Any extra files such as these should be copied into the `$DATADIR/ManagedData/Data/` directory in an appropriately named subdirectory that corresponds to the unique name given to the data set.
+Some datasets are not available online (the JRA-55 and JRA-3Q global mean temperature for example) so you will have to obtain these from somewhere else or remove them from the processing.
+Any extra dataset files such as these should be copied into the `$DATADIR/ManagedData/Data/` directory in an appropriately named subdirectory that corresponds to the unique name given to the data set.
 This can be found in the metadata file for the data set (see below).

 Calculating the WMO composite global mean temperature
 =====================================================

+To calculate this, you will first need to download the six datasets used in the composite global mean:
+"HadCRUT5", "NOAA v6", "GISTEMP", "Berkeley Earth Hires", "ERA5" and "JRA-3Q".
+These can be downloaded using `get_timeseries.py`.

 Navigate to the `scripts/global_temperature` directory and run